Landing Point · JP Japan

 | #1015313 own probe | Sevastopol UA | 2 | 307.9 ms |

-Rebun is a landing point located on Rebun Island, an island in the Sea of Japan off the northwestern tip of Hokkaido, Japan.
-Situated approximately 50 kilometres off the Hokkaido coast, Rebun Island lies northwest of Rishiri Island, and the two are separated by the Rebun Channel.
-As an island community, Rebun depends on submarine cable infrastructure to maintain fixed telecommunications connectivity with the broader Japanese mainland network.
+Rebun is an island located in the Sea of Japan off the northwestern tip of Hokkaido, Japan.
+Stretching approximately 29 kilometres from north to south and 8 kilometres from east to west, the island covers around 80 square kilometres and sits roughly 50 kilometres off the Hokkaido coast.
+As an island community separated from the Japanese mainland by open water, Rebun depends on submarine cable infrastructure to maintain connectivity with the broader national network.

 View actual submarine cable routing from Rebun, Japan - with backbone nodes, distance calculations, and latency estimates